LekhaKarthik/yogi-app/README.md

 adb reverse tcp:5000 tcp:5000
 ```

-6. Navigate to the following directory in the backend cloned repository.
+6. Navigate to the backend cloned repository.
 ```
-cd Yoga-Posture/OpenPose
+cd <Path to the repo in your machine>/Yoga-Posture
 ```

 7. Run the api.py file.